Friday, April 5, 2013

 Monday, December 17, 2012

-For the Children and the Staff of Sandy Brook
+For the Children and the Staff of Sandy Hook

 With unbelievable grief and sadness, I pay tribute to the children and the teachers lost in this horrible tragedy.
 My heart breaks for their families and friends.